Skip to main content

 An 18th-century sketch depicts Beethoven at work on a composition.
 He was already celebrated as a virtuoso pianist before gaining lasting fame as a composer.

-Below is a selected overview of some of his most important and widely performed works, grouped by genre.
+Below is a curated selection of some of his most influential and widely performed works, grouped by genre.

 Symphonies